Tisinti/K.I.no/README.txt

-Trying to predict cinema attendance based on previously selected data.O
+Trying to predict cinema attendance based on previously selected data.